NovoNordisk-OpenSource/public__openstudybuilder__proj-description/docs/guide_api.md

 Let us start on the left side.
 The CDISC Library comes along with an API, so this can be used by a program to load relevant data.
 Other library and dictionary providers might have an API where the data can be loaded from one system to another automatically.
 For the OpenStudyBuilder we have standard import programs in place which read the data from the CDISC API and stores the data in the database using the OpenStudyBuilder API - there are many parts in the API just responsible for standard imports.

 On the right side we do have the OpenStudyBuilder application which is also only communicating with the database through the OpenStudyBuilder API.
 Other tools like a protocol tool (which is currently not open-sourced) access also all protocol information through the API.
-Any tool like also EDC tools can use the API to receive, send and update data.
+Any tool like also EDC tools can use the API to import and export ODM-XML, to send and update metadata.

 The OpenStudyBuilder API is very powerful and contains a lot of data to receive and put.
 As other software which is made available to the pharmaceutical industry is not only designed for the OpenStudyBuilder, but should support also other environments from any pharma company.
 To overcome integration issues, the [TransCelerate DDF](https://www.transceleratebiopharmainc.com/initiatives/digital-data-flow/) project is working together with CDISC on API standards.
 The OpenStudyBuilder is working on a DDF-API-Adaptor which will be included in one of the next coming releases.
 This enables any software supporting the DDF-API standard to be also working with the OpenStudyBuilder.